This is the story of the boy from Yaoundé who is now at Fulham and continues to make his home country proud.

 Djibrilla Alain still remembers seeing his former protege, André Frank Zambo-Anguissa, for the first time like it was yesterday.

 They were in the G8 talent camp in Yaoundé, Cameroon.

 ‘What struck me first about him was his technical ease with the ball,’ he tells First Time Finish exclusively.

-It is Anguissa’s technical ease and down-to-earth attitude that has helped him to greater success in life and in football.
-From Yaoundé to Garoua, then to France with Reims and Marseille, to his present life in the south-west of London.
+That technical ease and down-to-earth attitude has helped Anguissa to the heights of the Premier League.
+From Yaoundé to Garoua, then to France with Reims and Marseille, to south-west of London and beyond.

-From earning the trust of Rudi Garcia and Marcelo Bielsa to becoming Scott Parker’s trusted midfield general – it has been a long and arduous road for the lion from Yaoundé.
+From earning the trust of Rudi Garcia and Marcelo Bielsa to becoming Scott Parker’s trusted midfield general – Anguissa has beaten the odds every single step along his journey.

 First Time Finish exclusively spoke to his first coach in Cameroon at Coton Sport, Djibrilla “Coach Weah” Alain to discover his beginnings in football.

 Yaoundé is the capital city of Cameroon and has been home to several important athletes over the years.
 Now the city has another son making a name for himself in Anguissa.

 ‘Football is prevalent in the life of the people of Yaoundé.
 There are many clubs in the capital from the country.
 Teams from youth sides to professional clubs and amateurs as well,’ says Djibrilla.